 If you trade forex through spread betting, your profits will be completely tax-free.
-With forex spread betting, you simply speculate on the direction of the change in value of a currency pair.
+With forex spread betting, you simply speculate on the direction of the change in the value of a currency pair.

-Most forex trading in the UK takes places as CFD trading, though.
+Most forex trading in the UK takes place as CFD trading, though.
 With CFD trading, you purchase a contract with your broker that changes in value at the same rate as the underlying currency pair.
 Importantly, CFD trades are subject to capital gains taxes in the UK.
 So, you could end up paying a tax rate as high as 20% on your profits depending on your individual tax situation.

 Forex Trading UK Risks